DeltaV93/python-moodreader/README.md

 3. Run `python manage.py migrate` to create the generator models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to add a word in the dictionary (you'll need the Admin app enabled).
+4. Start the server and test things out.

-5. Visit http://127.0.0.1:8000/generator/ to start the MoodReader process.

 Endpoints
 -----------
 ````
 http://127.0.0.1:8000/generator/mood
 ````
-POST request that takes in the user entry and returns colors list to results page
+POST request that takes in the user `entry-mood` and returns `colors-list` to results page